 Today’s grandmas have to be creative to stay connected with our grandchildren.
 As part of the digital generation, our grandchildren tend to have short attention spans and favor visual stimulation.

 If you’re a long-distance grandma, making the connection can be even more challenging.
-I understand the challenge because my two granddaughters live 140 miles away.
+I understand the challenge because all three of my granddaughters are long-distance.
 I’ve found that by combining old traditions (reading books) and new technology (Skype) we can bridge the miles and spend some quality time together.

 One of my grandma friends, Cheri, always inspires me with her creative ideas for Skyping with her grandsons, ages four and two.
 Here are some of her ideas: